 Employees in Vietnam shall be entitled to 10 fully paid days off on the following public holidays.

-Where the holidays referred to in Clause 1 of this Article coincide with a weekly day off, employees are entitled to take the following days off as compensation.
+Where the holidays above coincide with a weekly day off, employees are entitled to take the following day off as compensation.
 Foreign employees in Vietnam are entitled to 1 traditional public holiday and 1 national day holiday of their home country, in addition to these public holidays.

 An employee can work overtime only when:

 Employees in Vietnam are entitled to 24 consecutive hours off (1 day) either on Sunday or any other fixed day of the week.
 Weekly holidays must be clearly stipulated in the internal regulations of the company or collective labor agreements.
 In special circumstances, where the employee is unable to take a weekly rest due to the nature of their work, the employer must ensure that the employee receives at least 4 days off per month.